UrwaKhadim/UrwaKhadim/README.md

 * 🧠  I'm learning react-native
 * 🤝  I'm open to collaborating on Projects

-I'm a Frontend Developer passionate about building interactive and responsive web applications.
-With expertise in HTML, CSS, and JavaScript, along with frameworks like React.js, I create seamless user experiences.
-I enjoy transforming complex problems into intuitive, accessible designs.
-Currently, I'm exploring the latest trends in web development and enhancing my skills in performance optimization and progressive web apps.
+I'm a Frontend Developer passionate about crafting interactive, responsive, and user-centric applications.
+With strong expertise in HTML, CSS, and JavaScript—alongside frameworks like React.js—I specialize in building seamless, accessible web experiences that simplify complex problems through thoughtful design.
+I'm also deeply engaged in mobile computing, developing cross-platform mobile applications using React Native.
+Currently, I'm exploring Unity to dive into immersive app and game development.
+I stay driven by curiosity and a commitment to delivering smooth, engaging user experiences across platforms.

-### Skills

 ### Skills
 <p align="left">